bcasalvieri/Psychic-Game/README.md

 - JavaScript

 ## Needed Improvements
-- User cannot select the same letter twice
+- Prevent the user from selecting a letter twice